Cases for Conservation

 - Use a map to locate where animals live on all seven continents

 - Discuss how people care for animal needs: at home, on farms, and at the Zoo

 Second Grade Topic: Animals around Me: Life Cycles of Georgia Animals

 Second grade students will:

 - Examine animal biofacts and other props in the Case for Conservation to learn about life cycles of a Georgia butterfly, frog, tortoise, bird and mammal

-- Identify some of the animals that live in each of Georgia’s five major geographic regions (the Appalachian Plateau, Appalachian Valley and Ridge, Blue Ridge Mountains, Piedmont and Coastal Plain)
+- Identify some of the animals that live in each of Georgia’s five major geographic regions (the Appalachian Plateau, Ridge and Valley, Blue Ridge Mountains, Piedmont and Coastal Plain)

 - Discover animals that live around them in their backyard, schoolyard or neighborhood park

 Third Grade Topic: Georgia Habitats and the Pollution Solution